 You should get financial counseling as soon as possible after receiving your insurance money and before making any major financial decisions.
 Getting financial counseling right away will help make your insurance money last well into the future.
 Call Financial Point Plus at 1-888-243-7351 to get started.
 You have two years from the date the claim is paid to utilize this free service.
 Click here to learn more about BFCS.

 There could be any number of reasons you do not qualify for BFCS.
 No problem – we’ve got you!

 Wings for Widows will help you get your feet back on solid financial ground and equip you to make smarter decisions.
 We cover the following, tailored to your needs, at no cost to you:

 To get started with Wings for Widows, simply click here.

-The following checklist is provided below as a general list of things to do and the order in which to do them after the loss of a Veteran spouse.
+The following checklist is provided below as a general list of things to do and the order in which to do them after the loss of a military spouse.
 Your situation may be different, so not all may apply.

 1.Veterans Affairs (VA)

 American Widow Project (https://americanwidowproject.org/) The American Widow Project recognizes and honors the sacrifices families of our fallen make and believes that no military widow should feel alone in their grief.
 Every grieving spouse deserves the opportunity to help rebuild their life, at any age and stage of loss.
 That’s why the American Widow Project exists: to provide a platform for military widows to heal together and find support and hope for a brighter future.